Indian cinema beyond Bollywood breaks borders hand in hand with streaming - ExBulletin

 Indian cinema beyond Bollywood breaks borders hand in hand with streaming

-New Delhi, Dec.
-30 (EFE) .- If India is a vast country due to its complexity of languages and cultures, the cinema of this country of 1350 million inhabitants could not be different, although the first image that comes to mind the spirit is that of colorful Bollywood dances and their love stories.
+NEW DELHI.- If India is an immeasurable country in its complexity of languages and cultures, the cinema of this country of 1350 million inhabitants could not be different, even if the first image that comes to mind is that of colorful dances. of Bollywood and its love stories.

 EXPLODE INDIAN CONTENT